snookgum/projects/data-visualization/march-madness-data-exploration/README.md

 # March Madness Data Exploration

-March Madness Data Exploration is an interactive visualization tool for viewing past March Madness tournament statistics.
+March Madness Data Exploration is an interactive visualization tool for viewing past Men's March Madness tournament statistics.
 It's intended to help you build your March Madness bracket.

 ## Technologies Used
 - R